Bealby/magnet-fishing/README.md

 ### Structure

-The Website's front page will be the window into the Website with a hero-image centered on the page.
-His name and date of duration of life will be displayed under the image, with a clickable link, `Read More`, taking you into the main Website.

-The naviagtion bar will have a `sticky-position` with the links `Home`, `Bio`, and `Maps`.
+The Website's will have a standard main logo and navigation bar layered on top of a photo image that's spreads the entire width and height of the page.
+The naviagtion bar will have a `Fixed Position` with the links `Home`, `Catch Log`, `Add Catches`, `Areas`, and `Contact`.

+The Home page will have some text about Magnet fishing and information on how the Website can be used.

+The Catch Log page will list participants catches, sorted by date.
+Each particpatnts log can be deleted and edited as they wish.

+The Add Catches will have a clear, easy to use form that can tabulate all data and display concisely in the Catch Log page.

-The Home page will have a large photo that stretches the page, rotating every 6 seconds with a new photo.
+The Areas page will have a Map of Areas of Stockholm to help devide the Catch Log infomration in a more organised usefull form.

-The Bio page will summarise Jack Fairfield's life and history during the Second World War.

-The Map page will be interactive and show locations using Google Maps API.
-Each clickable location will bring up a pop up window with a passage from Jack Fairfield's journal along with a complementary photo.
+The Contact page will be used for any users who wish to get in contact and ask questions about the Website or interact.

 ### Skeleton